X

 Beautiful.ai Pros:

-• Smart templates that adjust as you add content
+• Smart layouts that adjust as you add content

 • AI handles alignment and formatting